tidepool-org/datica-policies-jamdocs/docs/policies.md

     * A brief description of what happened, including the date of the breach and the date of the discovery of the breach, ifknown;
     * A description of the types of unsecured protected health information that were involved in the breach (such as whether full name, Social Security number, date of birth, home address, account number, diagnosis, disability code or oter types of information were involved), if known;
     * ny steps the Customer should take to protect Customer data from potential harm resulting from the breach.
-    * A brief description of what Datica is doing to investigate the breach, to mitigate harm to individuals and Cutomers, and to protect against further breaches.
+    * A brief description of what Tidepool is doing to investigate the breach, to mitigate harm to individuals and Cutomers, and to protect against further breaches.
     * Contact procedures for individuals to ask questions or learn additional information, which may include a toll-free telephone number, an e-mail address, a website, or postal address.

-7. Methods of Notification: Datica Customers will be notified via email and phone within the timeframe for reporting breaches, as outlined above.
+7. Methods of Notification: Tidepool Customers will be notified via email and phone within the timeframe for reporting breaches, as outlined above.

-### Datica Customer GDPR Breach Policy
+### Tidepool Customer GDPR Breach Policy

-1. Discovery of Breach: A breach of personal information regarding EU data subjects shall be treated as "discovered" as of the first day on which such breach is known to the organization, or, by exercising reasonable diligence would have been known to Datica (includes breaches by the organization's Customers, Partners, or subcontractors).
-Datica shall be deemed to have knowledge of a breach if such breach is known or by exercising reasonable diligence would have been known, to any person, other than the person committing the breach, who is a workforce member or Partner of the organization.
+1. Discovery of Breach: A breach of personal information regarding EU data subjects shall be treated as "discovered" as of the first day on which such breach is known to the organization, or, by exercising reasonable diligence would have been known to Tidepool (includes breaches by the organization's Customers, Partners, or subcontractors).
+Tidepool shall be deemed to have knowledge of a breach if such breach is known or by exercising reasonable diligence would have been known, to any person, other than the person committing the breach, who is a workforce member or Partner of the organization.
 Following the discovery of a potential breach, the organization shall begin an investigation (see organizational policies for security incident response and/or risk management incident response) immediately, conduct a risk assessment, and based on the results of the risk assessment, begin the process to notify each Customer affected by the breach.
-Once the breach has been confirmed by the Datica Security Officer, notice should be provided as soon as possible to Datica’s representative in the Union:
+Once the breach has been confirmed by the Tidepool Security Officer, notice should be provided as soon as possible to Tidepool’s representative in the Union:

 ```
 William Fry